The Sorcerer

 Spells Known of 1st-level and Higher

-At 1st level, you learn two 1st-level spells of your choice from the sorcerer spell list.
-Refer to the Spells Known column of the Sorcerer table to see when you learn additional sorcerer spells.
-Each spell you learn must be of a level equal to your Spell Limit or lower.
-For instance, when you reach 3rd level, you can learn one new sorcerer spell of 1st or 2nd-level.
+At 1st level, you learn two 1st-level spells of your choice from the Sorcerer spell list at the end of this class description.
+The Spells Known column of the Sorcerer table shows when you learn additional Sorcerer spells of your choice.
+All spells you learn must be of a level equal to your Spell Limit or lower.
+As an example, when you reach 3rd level as a Sorcerer, you can learn one new Sorcerer spell of either 1st or 2nd-level.

 Origin Spells